justjam2013/homebridge-virtual-accessories/README.md

 ## Known Issues

--   The upcoming Humidifier/Dehumidifier accessory is currently in blocked state becasue the Homebrige UI does not correctly differentiate between Humidifier-only, Dehumidifier-only, and Humidifier-Dehumidifier accessories.
-This means that it cannot be fully tested in Homebridge before releasing a usable version.
+-   The Humidifier/Dehumidifier accessory is currently available as a beta feature as its functionality is being tested in HomeKit.
+If you choose to use it, YMMV.
+As the Homebrige UI does not correctly differentiate between Humidifier-only, Dehumidifier-only, and Humidifier-Dehumidifier accessories, it was not possible to fully test it in Homebridge before releasing it.

 ## What if I run into a problem?